 The GAA uniform supplier is Threads.
-Due to the current Covid-19 situation, the uniforms for GAA will only be distributed from Threads' Retail outlet in Capital Mall.
+Uniforms for GAA will only be distributed from Threads' Retail outlet in Capital Mall.
 There will be no uniform sale from the GAA school uniform store.
-Uniforms can be purchase online at www.threadsme.com
+Uniforms can be purchased online at www.threadsme.com.